-Day two and still no racing in Kiel at Star World Championship
+Day two and still no racing in Kiel at the 99th Star World Championship

 The high pressure system over Europe is sadly affecting the 2021 Star World Championship in Kiel, Germany.
 It's almost ironic if you think the 83 teams are all so keen to get on the water after missing the Worlds last year for the pandemic.